touraye/under-doz/101-programming/L102-getting-to-programming.md

 ## The Variable Concept

 In a computer we can create container to store values(files) and sub-folder.
-Folders are the container that we use to store other related values either files and sub-folders.
-If you create a folder or file it is stored into your hard-drive.
+Folders are the container that we use to store other related values either files or sub-folders.
+If you create a folder or file it is stored into computer's hard-drive.
 Our program also behave in a similar manner.

-We all interact with a programs and provide them with some information.
+We all interacts with a programs and provide them with some information.
 But, how those a program store this information given by a user?
-A program in itself have created containers to store information of the user and display this information which are stored in the containers.
+A program in itself have created containers to store information of the user.
 These containers are called a `variables` in a program.
+They can be 'variables' within the program or an external source called a database.

 ### What is a Variable